ABOUT

 That discipline still shapes her work today.

-Over time Kimberlee expanded that foundation into integrated marketing communications, brand strategy, and executive messaging.
+Over time, Kimberlee expanded that foundation into public relations, integrated marketing communications, brand strategy, and executive messaging.
 She remains a lifelong learner and digital media practitioner, continually adapting how organizations communicate as new platforms and audience behaviors evolve.

 A Lesson in Trust